The following Energy practice note provides comprehensive and up to date legal information covering:

 the Carbon Price Floor, implemented to support the EU Emissions Trading System (EU ETS) (see Practice Note: Emissions controls and carbon pricing in respect of carbon emissions from UK fossil fuel powered electricity generation).The UK’s Carbon Price Floor was introduced to work in conjunction with the EU ETS scheme by underpinning the price of carbon at a level that drives low carbon investment

-the Emissions Performance Standard, a duty imposed on the operator of a ‘fossil fuel plant’ consented (or undergoing certain extensions) on or after 18
+the Emissions Performance Standard, a duty imposed on the operator of a ‘fossil fuel plant’ consented (or undergoing certain extensions) on or after 18 February 2014; the duty is to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.